🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-Systematic patterns in human thought create predictable errors that impact everyone's decision-making.
+Systematic thinking errors affect all decision-makers.
 Within prediction markets, these mental patterns convert directly into financial losses.
-Awareness alone won't erase them — yet understanding their mechanisms substantially diminishes their harmful effects.
+Awareness alone won't erase them — yet conscious recognition substantially diminishes their damaging effects.

 Bias 1: Overconfidence